YashDVardhan/CQC-Derivatives-2024/README.md

 `run_backtester.ipynb` - jupyter notebook with framework to import your strategy and run backtester

 Note: allowed libraries include `numpy, matplotlib, seaborn, pandas, scipy, statsmodels`.
 Usage of machine and deep learning techniques is not permitted.

+# @Akshay @Pranav

+Use conda `conda env create -f environment.yml`

+This will setup the environment and you guys shouldn't have to install any additional packages.